 Fun Facts About Dice You Might Not Know

-• While six-sided dice are the most common, dice can have nearly any number of sides.
-The twenty-sided die (d20) is particularly famous in role-playing games.
+• Although six-sided dice are the most familiar, dice can be made with many numbers of sides.
+The twenty-sided die (d20) is especially well known in tabletop role-playing games, where different dice shapes support different types of gameplay and probability.

 Dice in Modern Pop Culture